 If for some reason that the battery life of your Fitbit Blaze doesn’t last around 5 days even after implementing some of the battery saving measures I mentioned above, make sure that you contact Fitbit customer support for assistance.
 You probably received a defective unit or battery that needs to replaced.

 Although the battery life is great, what I don’t like about the Fitbit Blaze is that you have to remove the tracker each time you have to charge the device.
-Another issue for me is that the charging dock and cable are proprietary so you can’t use your existing USB cables or chargers and you’ll have to purchase the official Fitbit Blaze charger which costs $19.95 or find a third-party version online like in Amazon.
+Another issue for me is that the charging dock and cable are proprietary so you can’t use your existing USB cables or chargers and you’ll have to purchase the official Fitbit Blaze charger which costs $19.95 or find a third-party version online like on Amazon.

 As I mentioned above, I turned off Notifications on my Blaze.
-But if you prefer to receive notifications you can enable it to be notified of incoming calls, text messages and calendar events.
+But if you prefer to receive notifications you can enable it to be notified of incoming calls, text messages, and calendar events.
 It also supports many third-party apps like Facebook, WhatsApp, etc. Check out this link to find out more about the official page of compatible third-party apps and products.

 The Fitbit Blaze doesn’t have a built-in GPS so if you want to keep track or map your bike rides and/or runs, you’ll have to bring your smartphone with you.
 It’s also not waterproof so you can’t use it for swimming or any water activities/sports.

 Personally, I love the Fitbit Blaze and it’s the perfect smart fitness watch for me.
-I love the design, look, size and shape of the watch because it looks more like a regular watch and not like the usual fitness tracker.
-You can even wear it for formal events or occasions.
+I love the design, look, size, and shape of the watch because it looks more like a regular watch and not like the usual fitness tracker.
+You can even wear them for formal events or occasions.
 I also like that it’s very customizable, and gives users the option to customize the look and feel with different frames and bands.
-Once in a while, I get someone come up to me and ask what kind of watch am I using or sometimes people mistake it for the Apple Watch.
+Once in a while, I get someone come up to me and asks what kind of watch am I using or sometimes people mistake it for the Apple Watch.